 - The project’s goals

-2. Holding a proper kickoff
+2. Hold a proper kickoff

 It’s the place in the project where you can discuss the overall plan and how you’ll communicate and mitigate risks.
-It’s also a chance to gain clarity on aspects of the project that may not be well fleshed out, as well as where the most critical milestones are along the critical path.
+It’s also a chance to gain clarity on aspects of the project that may not be well fleshed out, as well as where the most important milestones are along the critical path.

 While there are a lot of business objectives that need to be accomplished in a kickoff, it’s also a time to start forming team culture and norms.
-You might want to add a quick icebreaker if people have not had the opportunity to meet or do a short exercise to outline some working agreements.

 If you’ve never established working agreements before, these are promises that everyone on the team will make to each other to keep the project moving forward.
 This could include things like promising to ask questions when things aren’t clear, treating everyone with respect, and sharing administrative responsibilities like note-taking and scheduling.

-3. Selecting the right software
+4. Select the right software

-In order to do this, the first step would be to define your requirements.
+A good first step in software selection is to define your requirements.
 Do you need Kanban boards, Gantt charts, a formal work breakdown structure (WBS), project templates, or the ability to develop a backlog and plan sprints as you would in an agile project?
-Should your software help with project scheduling and resource management or have integrations to support communication and time tracking?

-4. Creating a project plan
+5. Create a project plan

 Creating a project plan isn’t just an exercise in administrative documentation.
 It helps break down big projects into individual tasks and gives team members and stakeholders an idea of what will happen and when.